Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 There are several options that I have found will reduce the intensity of the spiciness of your chili: Beer, chocolate (semi-sweet or cocoa powder), peanut butter (assuming no nut allergies) or simply add more unspiced chili to what you already have.

 Add some brown sugar to it.
 It will cut out the heat real quick.
-Just little at a time till you get to the spot where you can still taste some heat.

 I have found that just adding plain granulated sugar in small amounts until it is cool enough works well for me.